maxmekiska/arguing_predictors/docs/docs/usage.md

 ```shell
 python main.py
 ```
-Depending on what individual predictor configuration is used, training of the model begins and after each completed model training cycle test and validation metrices are graphically shown.
-After all models in the configuration have been trained, the follwing GUI will appear:
+Depending on what individual predictor configuration is used, training of the model begins and after each completed model training cycle test and validation metrics are graphically shown.
+After all models in the configuration have been trained, the following GUI will appear:

 ![GUI menu main.py](resources/gui.png)